Awards & Honors

-Since 2023, the GDCh Division of Chemistry & Energy has been awarding the Chemistry & Energy PhD Award in odd-numbered years for an outstanding dissertation that makes an important contribution to linking the fields of chemistry and energy.
-The award is accompanied by a certificate and prize money of 1,000 euros donated by BASF.
-The award is presented at the biennial Division conference.
-The awardee is invited to present the award-winning work in a short lecture.
-The award is decided by a prize committee appointed by the Division Board .
-In exceptional cases, the prize can be shared.
+Since 2023, the GDCh Division of Chemistry & Energy) has awarded the Chemistry & Energy PhD Award in odd-numbered years for an outstanding dissertation that makes a significant contribution to linking the fields of chemistry and energy.
+The award includes a certificate and prize money of €1,000 donated by Heraeus Precious Metals.
+The prize is presented at the division's biennial Division conference.
+The awardee is invited to give a short presentation on their work.
+A prize committee appointed by the Division Board decides on the award.
+In exceptional cases, the prize may be shared.

-The price is currently not advertised.
+The price

 The PhD Award donated by BASF SE was awarded to Dr. Kevinjeorjios Pellumbi on April 9, 2025, on the occasion of the Division conference 2025, Green Energy Transformation - GET It Done, in recognition of his outstanding dissertation entitled “Creating Holistic Pathways for the CO 2 Electroreduction and Electrochemical Hydrogenations”, which he wrote under the supervision of Prof. Dr. Ulf-Peter Apfel at the Ruhr University Bochum and the Fraunhofer UMSICHT.